 There is a need for those conducting detailed research on a particular technology - or within a particular discipline (e.g. sociology, engineering or materials science) - to take into account more fully how their research relates to the whole energy system.
 Equally, whole systems energy research (e.g. energy systems modelling or research on energy governance) could make better use of insights from more specific research.

-One criterion of the fund is that applications must explicitly address gender diversity in the UK energy sector.
+Successful projects also address gender diversity in the UK energy sector.
 UKERC research has shown that women are significantly underrepresented in EPSRC grant applications for energy projects.
 Despite the gender imbalance across the programme, our research shows there is no shortage of qualified female academics in UK energy research.
-Successful applications directly address this issue.

 This new insight paper examines the potential for whole systems energy research to address questions of community resilience.